 Pitch Pipe Foundation is committed to partnering with high-quality musicians to drive social change around the world, one community at a time.

-Pitch Pipe Foundation was founded in honor of Arthur Holthaus, the founder’s 101-year-old grandpa who sang in a barber shop quartet for 80 years of his life and who entertains the elderly in nursing homes and church to this day.
+Pitch Pipe Foundation was founded in honor of Arthur Holthaus, the founder’s 102-year-old grandpa who sang in a barber shop quartet for over 80 years of his life and who entertained the elderly in nursing homes and church until he passed November 2018.

-A special thanks to our partners who have supported the work of the Pitch Pipe Foundation:
+A special thanks to our partners & sponsors who have supported the work of the Pitch Pipe Foundation:

 Pitch Pipe Foundation is a 501(c)3 tax-exempt public charity, Federal Taxpayer I.D. #81-2890460